Monographs Submission Guidelines

 - Figures.
 Each figure should appear on a separate page.
 All figures should be grouped at the end of the manuscript following the tables.
 Please indicate the approximate location of each figure in the text (e.g., “Insert Figure X about here”).
 Please prepare figures so that they will be legible when their scale is reduced to accommodate page size.

-- If you wish to include (optional) supporting information for review and online publication, please select the file designation “Supporting Information for review and online publication only” when uploading your file.
+If you wish to include (optional) supporting information for review and online publication, please select the file designation “Supporting Information for review and online publication only” when uploading your file to the submission portal.

 Note to NIH Grantees